 The accuracy of machine interpretation and translation (e.g. Google Translate) continues to improve.
 These apps are downloadable to mobile devices and can be helpful in communicating with people in their own language.
-However, in a federally-assisted setting, there are some strict limitation on their use.
+However, in a federally-assisted setting, there are some strict limitation on their use that should be observed.

-However, when the conversation turns to accessing federally-assisted programs and services then a provider must rely on a human interpreter for help.
+However, when the conversation turns to accessing federally-assisted programs and services then a provider must would be well-advised to rely on a human interpreter or translator for help.

 In a civil rights case involving four Massachusetts housing authorities, HUD stated: